lanceman2/quickstream/developmentNotes.md

   Another property of this "stream count" is that it may be "tagged" with a point in the stream that it is measuring.

-## On Unconneced Control Parameters
+## On Unconnected Control Parameters

 We need to not call getter callbacks if there is nothing connected to the getter port.
 The issue is that the block with the getter calls the push()